franklin211106/JKFLIPFLOP-USING-IF-ELSE/README.md

 # RESULTS
-To implement  JK flipflop using verilog and validating their functionality using their functional tables
+implemented  JK flipflop using verilog and validating their functionality using their functional tables